Medical History Layout

 1. On the Edit Sheet Def window, click Input Field.

-2. Select an inputMed# field that is not currently in use, enter its properties.
+2. Select an inputMed# field that is not currently in use, then enter its properties.

 3. If utilizing the mobile layout, enter a Mobile Caption.
 This is required.